AdityaKane2001/regnety/README.md

 ## Announcement

 RegNets are now available in `tf.keras.applications`!
-Chekc them out [here](https://www.tensorflow.org/api_docs/python/tf/keras/applications/regnet).
+Check them out [here](https://www.tensorflow.org/api_docs/python/tf/keras/applications/regnet).
 This repository is no longer maintained.

 ## About this repository